When black box algorithms are (not) appropriate: a principled prediction-problem ontology: Simple examples of each part of MARA

 Suppose we run a website that can place only one of three ads -- corresponding to one of three items for purchase -- for each customer who arrives to the website.
 We are unsure of which ad to place for a given customer.
 Let us consider if a black box algorithm is suitable for use in learning an optimal assignment of ads.

 In this setting, a useful algorithm estimates how much the probability of buying a product changes if the website shows a certain ad to a particular customer.
-At first pass it may seem best to assign customers to the ad that will increase their probability of purchase the most -- but that is true only if the analyst knows how the probabilities of purchasing change given an ad, up to some tolerance.
+At first pass it may seem best to assign customers to the ad that will increase their probability of purchase the most -- but that quantity is estimable only if the analyst knows how the probabilities of purchasing change given an ad, up to some tolerance.
 The prediction problem is thus to learn these probabilities and the question is whether or not this is a suitable problem for outcome reasoning.

 Similar to the recidivism example above, for any particular person we can only measure the outcome for one of the ad placements.
 It is possible, though, to target a useful function of these outcomes: the average outcome after exposure to the ad placement conditional on some set of covariates (this is often referred to as the conditional average treatment effect and can often be used to build up other popular estimands).
 This can be done by having the algorithm assign the ad placements in such a way that for any person there is some chance of seeing each ad - i.e., $0 < p_1, p_2,p_3 < 1$.
 This is how randomized trials obtain causal estimates.
 In contrast to a uniform randomized controlled trial -- where the assignment to treatment is proportional to rolling a die with three equally weighted outcomes -- in this setting we can use some more sophisticated algorithm that may be able to obtain better estimates of the probabilities more efficiently.
 This kind of thinking has led to interesting work on contextual bandit theory, and other forms of adaptive trials.
+Thus, in some prediction settings with causal components, measurement can be achieved through introduction of a randomization.
+Yet there is something different between this problem and most randomized controlled trials (RCTs).

+RCTs take as their goal to evaluate mechanisms for the observed change (for example: does increasing temperature lead to more plankton in this niche).
+The intent in RCTs is to link variation in the input space with variation in the outcome.
+Traditional RCTs fail agnosis because the researchers take as their goal generating information which can be assessed for its compatibility with existing knowledge and belief.
+In contrast in the setting of ad placements, the goal is to sell more product and there is no intent to understand the mechanisms giving rise to that increase.
+It may not bother the website deploying the ads if the black box being used to optimize the ad placement does it in a way that defies their beliefs.

+When humans are the subjects in RCTs, issues related to resilience are considered by the institutional review board.
+Less obvious, but still a challenge to the agnosis problem-feature is that an IRB may want to evaluate the assignment mechanism to assess whether it is assigning study participants in an ethical manner.
+If an RCT is using a black box to assign patients then this precludes oversight.